deleonab/launch-webpage-on-ec2/README.md

 Our goal is to launch a static website using an Amazon EC2

+LAUNCH A WEB PAGE ON AN EC2 INSTANCE IN THE CLOUD

+1. Go to aws.amazon.com and register for an account.

+2. We shall spin an EC2 virtual machine.

+3. Log into our machine via SSH and install Apache

+4. create our sample html page index.html

+5. Navigate to /var/www/html folder and create our index.html file here

+6. Go to our browser and use the public IP address of our EC2 instance to view our web page

+CREATE AWS ACCOUNT

 1. Create and sign in to your AWS Console

 Go to the AWS Management Console (https://aws.amazon.com/).